skrushinsky/astroscript-node/README.md

 * Node.JS >= 8.16

-Tested on Linux 64-bit, Windows 10 Professional and macOS 10.14.
-There should be no problems at other platforms.
+Tested on Linux 64-bit and macOS 10.14.

 ## Installation